ibm-cloud-docs/Registry/registry_tutorial_workflow.md

     ```
     {: pre}

-    If you see "Hello, world!", you're good to go.
+    If you see "Hello, world!" you're good to go.

 ## Secure your images and clusters
 {: #registry_tutorial_workflow_secure}